VitorGarcia23/mocha-ts-project-unit/readme.md

 ## Notes

-* All test files must be inside a folder(with the route name by convention of the project) and the file must be named **[file-name].tests.js**
+* All test files must be inside a folder(with the route name by convention of the project) and the file must be named **[file-name].tests.ts**
-* All the data-set files, by convention, must be inside their respective routes and be named **dataset.js**
+* All the data-set files, by convention, must be inside their respective routes and be named **dataset.ts**
 * The report files are generated in **HTML format** and are created inside **report folder** on the root of the project.

 ## Running Tests